gpunto/relnot/README.md

 It expects a branch name in the format `type/ticket/name` or `ticket/name`.
 Only valid when used with `-i|--infer`
 - `-d|--dir DIRECTORY`: the directory where to put the release notes file
 Defaults to: `./release_notes`
-- `-o|--overwrite`: force overwrite the target file if it already exists
+- `-o|--overwrite`: when the target file exists: force overwrite
+- `-n|--create-new`: when the target file exists: create a new one alongside
 - `-g|--git-add`: run `git add` on the generated file

 ## Examples